soulwax/CatCraft/README.md

 ```bash
 ./gradlew jar
 ```
+The build output is: `./build/libs` as it is the default for Gradle builds.

-You can use different IDEs to your hearts content.
+#### You can use different IDEs to your hearts content.
 I use IntelliJ IDEA Community Edition or VS Code, it doesn't matter.

 **Final step:** Put the generated .jar in the /plugins folder of your MC server.
 Important last recommendation for 1.17.1 and upwards: Delete the /plugins/CatCraft folder due to drastic changes made to how the logger works.